jdweberg/Phishing-Presentation/README.md

-<h1>DATACOM Job Simulation - Risk Assessment</h1>
+<h1>Mastercard Job Simulation - Phishing Prevention Training</h1>

 <h2>Description</h2>
-In this job simulation by DATACOM, the task was to complete a risk assessment for a client to "help them define the context, assess their risk matrix, and identify potential risk scenarios."
-I was tasked with defining three risk scenarios, assessing the current and post-improvement risk levels for each, and creating a risk assessment report for the client.
+In this job simulation by Mastercard, the task was to "create a short presentation to help teams improve security awareness" after having determined the teams most at risk through data analysis.
+In this task, I was encouraged to be creative and not boring.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Microsoft Excel</b>
+- <b>Microsoft PowerPoint</b>

 <h2>Environments Used </h2>